Alright. If you’re online – you need a “blog kit”.

 3. Email/Auto-Responder Program

 I have tried a few email programs … and stuck with Get Response.
 I LOVE Get Response!
 They are always updating there services and offer educational marketing videos, webinars, and articles on their blog.
 They have landing pages, a webinar platform, surveys, RSS feed, and creative web forms.
 The monthly service depends on the size of your email list.
 The fee increases as your email list grows by size.
+They now have a funnel program.
+This is what I love about them – they’re innovative and generous for what you pay monthly.

 4. Funnel Programs